California wildfire: Los Angeles orders 100,000 to evacuate | DW | 11.10.2019

 A second death was confirmed in Calimesa, near a mobile home park close to where the fire began.

-This second fire began after a garbage truck dumped burning trash near dry grass and vegetation.
+This Sandalwood fire began after a garbage truck dumped burning trash near dry grass and vegetation.

 In northern California, power company Pacific Gas and Electric Co. returned power to millions of residents on Friday after turning off the electricity as a preventative measure.
 The company faced heavy criticism for shutting off power.